 India is blessed with abundant sunshine throughout its varied landmass.
 However, it is only in recent years that the Government has started recognizing the potential of Solar PV as an important ingredient in the Renewable Energy mix.
 India has emerged as an important market in a short span, with cumulative Solar Installations crossing 4000 MW in 2015 which is a big jump considering that less than 50 MW had been installed at the end of 2010 in the entire country.

 In 1996, one of the first large solar PV plant was powered with SMA central inverter in India.
-SMA opened its Indian subsidiary at an opportune time in October 2010 with Mr Rakesh Khanna joining as Country Head, when the market was about to expand rapidly.
+SMA opened its Indian subsidiary at an opportune time in October 2010 when the market was about to expand rapidly.
 The SMA India team has also grown to spread across 6 locations.

 Numerous PV projects have been launched in India in recent years using SMA inverter technology.
 In addition to grid-tied PV plants of every size, the stand-alone and PV-diesel-hybrid solutions developed by SMA play an important role in providing electricity to remote areas without access to the power distribution grid as well as to industrial enterprises in areas with weak electricity supply.
 SMA has invested significant resources in building local presence in India where the Company is represented by a highly experienced local sales and service team providing product solutions tailored to the specific market requirements in India as well as the highest level of sales, service and technical support to key strategic customers.